robbyt/mcp-io/README.md

 }
 ```

-**Note:** The `dungeon_master` tool requires a client with sampling support.
+**Note:** The `dungeon_master` tool requires a client with sampling capability.
 The CLI inspector will return `"client does not support sampling"`.
 To fully test this example, configure it in Claude Desktop or another MCP client that supports sampling.

 ### Progress Notifications